Osteopathic Visceral Treatment for Managing GERD

 Dietary Changes

-• Avoid trigger foods like spicy dishes, chocolate, and caffeine.
+• Avoid Trigger Foods: Such as spicy dishes, chocolate, and caffeine.

-• Incorporate more alkaline foods like vegetables and whole grains.
+• Incorporate Alkaline Foods: Like vegetables and whole grains.

 Eating Habits